rayjc/ml-pca-foreground-removal/README.md

 ## Foreground/background Removal

-This is an example machine learning application of separating foreground and background through the use of PCA. <br />
+This is an example machine learning application of separating foreground and background through the use of Principal Component Analysis(PCA). <br />
 Usage:
 1. Given a collection of frames of a clip, preprocess or compile these into a _.pkl_ file.
 These images could be any format recognized by _matplotlib_ and could be extracted from a clip using 3rd party means.